norskeld/nrsk.dev/src/content/articles/capturing-doc-comments.md

   [0;34;1m= [0;1mnote[0m: `#[warn(unused_doc_comments)]` on by default
 ```

-As the compiler suggests (thanks, rustc!), the solution is to move the doc comment into macro body and capture it.
+As rustc suggests, the solution is to move the doc comment into macro body and capture it.
 This will work because doc comments desugar into [attributes].
 So the example above can be rewritten as:

 ```rust
 #[doc="Really important comment."]